peterdsharpe/NeuralFoil/README.md

 > Yes. *But you don't want to make it more accurate*—and not for any of the reasons that ML engineers would typically cite (slower runtime or increased data requirements).
 This may sound puzzling, so let's unpack this.
 >
-NeuralFoil's true goal is to serve as a *useful tool* for practical aerospace engineers to design airfoils that physically work well in real-world applications—you should be able to take a NeuralFoil airfoil, actually go fly it, and get similar performance.
+> NeuralFoil's true goal is to serve as a *useful tool* for practical aerospace engineers to design airfoils that physically work well in real-world applications—you should be able to take a NeuralFoil airfoil, actually go fly it, and get similar performance.
+Critically, this goal is different than just accuracy alone.
+As stated by Mark Drela (MIT; author of XFoil) in personal correspondence about NeuralFoil:
 >
-> On its highest-offered accuracy setting ("xxxlarge"), NeuralFoil's error in drag prediction  against XFoil is currently roughly 0.38%
+> > The reason why the NeuralFoil-optimized airfoil does not exhibit the point-optimization problem seen in the Pros & Cons paper is likely because of its smaller geometry design space.
+The small separation-bubble sized bumps which cause the problem cannot appear in this space. **In practice, this is likely a nice feature and not a bug.**  [You] might want to mention this because it's not obvious.
 >
-> As stated by Mark Drela (MIT; author of XFoil) in personal correspondence about NeuralFoil:
->
-> > The reason why the NeuralFoil-optimized airfoil does not exhibit the point-optimization problem seen in the Pros&Cons paper is likely because of its smaller geometry design space.
-The small separation-bubble sized bumps which cause the problem cannot appear in this space. **In practice, this is likely a nice feature and not a bug.**  Might want to mention this because it's not obvious.
->
-> A second reason not to try to increase accuracy further is that, although XFoil is quite accurate, 0.38\% drag error is well below the "noise floor" of what XFoil can reliably capture, due to modeling assumptions.
+> On its highest-offered accuracy setting ("xxxlarge"), NeuralFoil's error in drag prediction  against XFoil is currently roughly 0.38%.
+A second reason not to try to increase accuracy further is that, although XFoil is quite accurate, 0.38\% drag error is well below the "noise floor" of what XFoil can reliably capture, due to modeling assumptions.
 So, further decreasing NeuralFoil's surrogate modeling error below 0.38\% may make for attractive metrics, but the actual accuracy with respect to reality (and hence, the *practical* utility) will not meaningfully improve.
 >
-> A third reason is that, as you increase the neural network size, you increase the risk of overfitting to
-> XFoil's inherent non-smoothness.
+> A third reason is that, as you increase the neural network size, you increase the risk of overfitting to XFoil's inherent non-smoothness.
 We specifically do not want this, as the airfoil design optimization case study shows that XFoil's non-smoothness can be a significant problem for gradient-based optimization.
 Limiting the parameter count essentially low-pass filters the learned mapping, which is desirable.

 ## Acknowledgements